 This planet-friendly hotel reduces their carbon footprint and gives back to the local community without sacrificing that feeling of luxury.
 Accommodation choices are garden view, next to the pool or on the beach where you can also view the most incredible sunrise.
 All rooms, naturally, offer organic bed linen on Swedish hand-crafted Carpe Diem beds with everything thought about in terms of being eco-friendly with no single-use plastics in sight.
 Little eco-friendly touches in the rooms include cinnamon slippers, Moringa tea, organic coffee bathrobes, reusable water bottles that can be filled from different water points in the hotel and a yoga mat made from recycled materials.

+Offering a delicious array of Vegan friendly meals, SALT of Palmar is proud to become a 'Vegan Welcome Resort', providing guests with a choice of fresh, tasty, vegan meals throughout their stay.
 There is a big emphasis on home-grown or locally sourced organic produce with the restaurant using their own farm produce or it being sourced from local suppliers.
 Nothing is flown in which means the chefs are able to use their own creative flair and everything is fresh and in season, the chef is also happy for guests to visit the kitchen.